spryker/spryker-docs/docs/ca/dev/email-service/email-deliverability.md

 template: concept-topic-template
 ---

-Be it informing customers about offers, sending them receipts or password reset links, sending emails is one of the most basic functions of an e-commerce system.
+Sending emails is one of the most basic functions of an e-commerce system.
+This document describes how you can make sure your emails are received be recipients by setting up special DNS records and monitoring email statistics.
-It is essential for businesses to make sure that emails they are sending are actually received by their recipients.
-There are several factors that can increase or decrease email deliverability.

 ## Reputation